-In Kentucky, a landlord-tenant agreement exists according to law (KRS Chapter 383) where ever an agreed upon amount of rent is exchanged for inhabiting a property, even without a written lease.
-Tenants have rights under the agreement including the right to habitable living and the right to pursue some forms of alternate action.
+In Kentucky, whenever an agreed upon amount of rent is exchanged for inhabiting a property, even without a written lease, a landlord-tenant agreement exists.
+Pursuant to Kentucky law, (KRS Chapter 383) tenants have rights, including the right to a habitable living and the right to pursue forms of alternate action.

-Landlords too have the right to collect rent and the reimbursement of costs for damages that exceed normal wear and tear.
+Landlords too have the right to recover costs of deliberate or negligent damages that exceed normal wear and tear and collect rent in a timely manner.

 Landlord Responsibilities in Kentucky